Claude Code Integration¶

 STDIO Bridge¶

-Claude Code connects to Envoy through a STDIO bridge script (.claude/envoy-bridge.py) that translates between Claude Code's STDIO transport and Envoy's HTTP endpoint.
+Claude Code connects to Envoy through a STDIO bridge script (.embody/envoy-bridge.py) that translates between Claude Code's STDIO transport and Envoy's HTTP endpoint.
 The bridge provides four meta-tools that work even when TouchDesigner is not running:

 | Tool | Description |